BC Parks Foundation

 Photo by Lena Dietz Chiasson

-- Create an account on iNaturalist.ca and read through their Getting Started Guide
+- Create a free account on iNaturalist.ca and read through their Getting Started Guide

 - Make an observation in a BC provincial park or protected area – whether you’re using a mobile phone or a digital camera, please ensure the GPS location services are turned on

-- Upload your observation through the iNaturalist mobile app or web-based platform
+- Upload your observation through the iNaturalist mobile app or website

 - That’s it!
 Your observation will be automatically uploaded to the BC Parks project

-For a chance to have your observation featured in the BC Parks Foundation e-newsletter or social media, after you post on iNaturalist, share your observation on Instagram, tagging @bcparksfdn and #iNatBCParks.
+For a chance to have your observation featured in the BC Parks Foundation e-newsletter or social media, after you post on iNaturalist, share your observation on Instagram, tagging @bcnaturechallenge and #iNatBCParks.

 Looking for some photography tips?
-Download the 2021 Photography Guide.
+Download this iNaturalist photography guide.

-Help grow the BC Parks Foundation’s citizen science program
+Help grow the BC Parks Foundation’s community science program

 Thinking of making a donation to the BC Parks Foundation?
-You can support citizen scientists collecting critical data about our local wildlife and their habitat for $39.75, or you can help researchers collect and analyze wildlife DNA samples to better understand the health, abundance and distribution of our most treasured wildlife with a donation of $231.87.
+You can support community scientists collecting critical data about our local wildlife and their habitats for $39.75, or you can help researchers collect and analyze wildlife DNA samples to better understand the health, abundance, and distribution of our most treasured wildlife with a donation of $231.87.
 Click here to donate today - be sure to select "Wildlife Forever" under the program category.

 Photo by Jason Headley